-iform and convective precipitation, including spherical liquid, melt, and ice hydrometeors [5], [8].
-The model is further described in Section III.
-By varying and properly tuning the forward model parameters at the measurement sites in a physically based manner, a synthetic cloud radiative database has been derived in terms of the downwelling simulated brightness temperatures $(T_B$'s), the associated mean radiative temperature and the total path-attenuation.
-In addition, a new nonlinear statistical inversion procedure has been developed that is based on successive steps where rainfall is: 1) detected; 2) classified with respect to its regime; and 3) estimated in terms of columnar water and rain rate.
+In order to exploit the information content of the 12-channel radiometric system, we have adopted a retrieval approach based on a physical radiative model able to characterize both stratiform and convective precipitation, including spherical liquid, melt, and ice hydrometeors [5], [8].
+The model is further described in Sect.
+III.
+By varying and properly tuning the forward model parameters at the measurement sites in a physically based manner, a synthetic cloud radiative database has been derived that is based on the downwelling simulated brightness temperatures (T_B 's), the associated mean radiative temperature and the total path-attenuation.
+In addition, a new non-linear statistical inversion procedure has been developed that is based on successive steps where rainfall is (1) detected, (2) classified with respect to its regime, and (3) estimated in terms of columnar water and rain rate.
 Results are illustrated by means of comparisons between multispectral measurements and model data in order to show that the observed radiometric signatures can be attributed to rainfall scattering and absorption.
-Finally in Section IV, rain rate radiometric estimates are compared with available simultaneous rain gauge data, showing the potential of the technique to retrieve rainfall parameters, followed by a discussion about the limitations of this intercomparison and on possible effects of antenna water-film mitigation techniques.
+Finally in Sect.
+IV, rain rate radiometric estimates are compared with available simultaneous rain gauge data, showing the potential of the technique to retrieve rainfall parameters, followed by a discussion about the limitations of this intercomparison and on possible effects of antenna water-film mitigation techniques.